Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.token.v1.EventBurned"></a>

 ### EventBurned
-EventBurned is emitted on Msg/Burn and Msg/OperatorBurn.
+EventBurned is emitted when tokens are burnt.
-Since: finschia
+Since: 0.46.0 (finschia)

 | Field | Type | Label | Description |